geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 The two paths softmax, we currently cannot express that, I think.

 ##### **Chenyu** [[00:58:37](https://www.youtube.com/watch?v=bktO9YRV8pc&t=3517)]
-Because you need a sequential dependency on your .
+Because you need a sequential dependency on your.

 ##### **Geohot** [[00:58:43](https://www.youtube.com/watch?v=bktO9YRV8pc&t=3523)]
 Yeah, from what I've seen, the like, I've read like the the softmax kernels in CUDA and stuff.